Biography

 I previously held a tenured position in the Department of Statistics of the London School of Economics and Political Science, where I also served as Programme Director for the BSc in Actuarial Science and was the Liaison Officer with the IFoA.
 Previous to this I was a Lecturer in the Department of Statistics of University College Cork in Ireland.

-My research interests are centered at the intersection of applied statistics, computational statistics, data science, and actuarial science.
-Specifically, my research is primarily focused on applying statistical learning and computational methodologies within the realms of non-life insurance and finance.
-This involves the development of univariate, multivariate, and time series models, as well as hybrid variations employing deep learning techniques.
-These models find applications in various areas, including insurance ratemaking, determination of optimal reserves and reinsurance levels, forecasting green bond prices, and predicting carbon prices, among others.
+My research interests are centered at the intersection of statistics, statistical learning, data science, and actuarial science.
+Specifically, my research is primarily (but not exclusively) focused on applying statistical learning and computational methodologies within the realms of non-life insurance and finance.
+This involves the development of univariate, multivariate, time series and spatiail-temporal models, as well as hybrid variations employing deep learning techniques.
 Furthermore, my ongoing research is dedicated to exploring the influence of climate change on the finance and insurance sectors.

-Finally, my professional activities include a membership of the American Risk and Insurance Association, a fellowship of the Royal Statistical Society and I am a member of the reviewer board of MDPI's Risks journal.
+Finally, my professional activities include a membership of the American Risk and Insurance Association, a fellowship of the Royal Statistical Society, I am a member of the reviewer board of MDPI's Risks journal and I am Associate Editor of the South African Actuarial Journal.

 George Tzougas - Google Scholar